robwalton/python-xcall/README.md

 >>> xcall.xcall('ulysses', 'get-version')
 {u'apiVersion': u'2', u'buildNumber': u'33542'}
 ```
-An x-success reply will be utf-8 un-encoded, then url unquoted then be unmarshalled using json into python objects being returned.
+An x-success reply will be utf-8 un-encoded, then url unquoted, and then  unmarshalled using json into python objects before being returned.

 A dictionary of key-value pairs can also be provided (each value is utf-8
 encoded and then url quoted before sending):